MarshHawk/automation-framework/README.md

     ```source deactivate qa-auto```

     ```conda env remove -n=qa-auto```
-* To run all of the tests, simply execute the pytest command in the root directory of the project.
+* Having activated the env, to run all of the tests, simply execute the pytest command in the root directory of the project.
 This should run the tests in both Chrome and Firefox.
     ```pytest```
-* There are additional command line args to use for specific use cases (test suites, specific browsers, reporting formats, ci/cd configuration, data capture and storage).
-However, it helps to have a default configuration to run all the tests associated with a particular domain, namespace, or product.
-See the section on IDE usage for usage in an IDE.
+* If you keep your locally installed version of Firefox < 48, please pass the legacy flag:
+    ```pytest --legacy=True```

+* To create a basic html report file in the root directory, open the html file with chrome:

+    ```pytest --html=google-results.html --self-contained-html```

-    * To create a basic report.html file in the root directory (uncomment verifies to get failing results in the report):
+* To create a cucumber report.html file in the root directory (uncomment verifies to get failing results in the report):

-    ```pytest --html=google-results.html --self-contained-html test_google.py```
+    ```pytest --cucumber-json=google-results.json```

-* To view verify in action:
+    * Once the google-results.json file is in the root directory of the project, run the python script to convert it to cucumber-google-results.html, which should open in your default browser:

+        ```python run_cucumber_report_builder.py```

 ### Best Practices for Coding:
 * Write page object member functions to interact with the page and/or retrieve values, do not use web elements in the tests.
 The tests should not call functions that return web elements directly.
 Functions for finding web elements should be private members of page the classes